-Average weekly earnings in Ireland surged 7.5 percent year-on-year to EUR 844.98 in the fourth quarter of 2020, accelerating from a downwardly revised 3.3 percent rise in the previous period.
-It was the biggest gain since comparable records began in 2009 but it should be noted that there may be a compositional effect due to the significant changes in employment in certain sectors.
-The change in average weekly earnings may be impacted to some degree by those employments that have left or joined a sector having lower/higher average earnings than those employments that remained in the sector in both quarters.
-Earnings rose by 8.5 percent across the private sector and by 3.4 percent across the public sector.
-The largest gains were recorded in the information and communication sector (EUR 1,344.59), followed by the financial, insurance and real estate activities sector (EUR 1,189.59). source: Central Statistics Office Ireland
+Average weekly earnings in Ireland rose 2.3 percent year-on-year to EUR 880.37 in the first quarter of 2022, picking up from a 2 percent advance in the previous period.
+Earnings rose by 4.1 percent in the private sector, more than offsetting a 1.7 percent decline in the public sector.
+Among different industries, the largest increases were seen in professional, scientific, and technical activities (9 percent to EUR 1,097.03), information and communication (5.4 percent to EUR 1,506.04), and construction (9 percent to EUR 881.29).
+On the other hand, lower wages were seen for public administration and defense (-0.1 percent to EUR 1,005.69).
+It should be noted that there may be a compositional effect due to the significant changes in employment in certain sectors.
+The change in average weekly earnings may be impacted to some degree by those employments that have left or joined a sector having lower/higher average earnings than those employments that remained in the sector in both quarters. source: Central Statistics Office Ireland

-Wage Growth in Ireland is expected to be -0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Ireland to stand at 1.70 in 12 months time.
-In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.20 percent in 2022, according to our econometric models.
+Wage Growth in Ireland is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.90 percent in 2023 and 2.20 percent in 2024, according to our econometric models.